JingchaoZhang/JingchaoZhang.github.io/_posts/2020-08-26-Download -N-I-M-H data with ndaTools.md

 1. Click "Add to Workspace"
 1. Click the filter icon on the top-right corner
 1. Click "Submit to Filter Cart"
-1. wait for this to finish (takes a while):
+1. Wait for this to finish (takes a while / unstable):
 1. Click "create data package/add to study"
 1. Select the data you want.
 1. Click on "create data package" at the bottom of the page